danniellejones/LearningJournal/08_journal.md

 Learning Experiment <br>

+Context: <br>
+One of the hardest aspects I have faced is learning how to work better in teams.
+If I reflect on my previous experiences in group work, I am concerned that I often put myself in an odd position and appear to generally be the person trying to direct the team back on topic if it has strayed or making decisions when it is time to move forward from an activity.
+While this is appropriate for teams where I am delegated team leader; I feel that this approach is less appropriate in teams without a delegated leader.
+I really need a way to ensure that the team members are aware of the need to move forward, so that it is less of a requirement for me to interject at times.
+Hopefully, in learning to integrate something into the team work process, it will enable me to work better in teams and develop better relationships with my team members.

 Experiment: <br>
 Teamwork has been difficult to coordinate remotely as it is hard to determine if everyone is always present and attentive during meetings.
 This has caused meetings to become unnecessarily long (approx. 3 hours) and not an effective